Welcome to Cathedral Medical Centre

 Please help us to help you - the easiest and fastest way to ask for help from a GP is with askmyGP.

-It's available for you to log your care request(s) 7am to 7pm Monday to Friday; outside of these times please call 111 or 999 as appropriate
+It's available for you to log your care request(s) Monday to Friday; opening times vary but are visible by clicking 'our service times' on the front page.
+Outside of these times please call 111 or 999 as appropriate

 We respond within working hours, 8am to 6pm Monday to Friday, and we aim to respond as soon as possible